 Analysis / Bias

 In review, The Hayride primarily reports on Louisiana and national politics.
 Local political news reporting is often opinion based and uses loaded emotional wording such as this: SADOW: Edwards Is Awfully Ironic In Accusing Rispone Of Lacking Detail.
-This story is properly sourced to numerous high factual sources such as the Associated Press and Pew Research.
-Story selection always favors the right and often endorses President Trump such as this: BURLAND: Louisiana Should Dump JBE If We Want To Join The Trump Economy.
-National news stories also feature loaded emotional wording that favors the right, CROUERE: Deep State Hates Trump’s America-First Policy.
+This story is properly sourced from numerous high factual sources such as the Associated Press and Pew Research.
+Story selection always favors the right and often endorses former President Trump, such as this: BURLAND: Louisiana Should Dump JBE If We Want To Join The Trump Economy.
+National news stories also feature-loaded emotional wording that favors the right, CROUERE: Deep State Hates Trump’s America-First Policy.

 When it comes to reporting on scientific issues such as climate change, some of their authors are not in agreement with the consensus that humans are a significant driver of climate change.
-In this article they state “Ironically, despite the hysteria, there is not scientific consensus that man-made climate change is even real, Numerous studies, such as the research conducted by S. Fred Singer, show that the theory that climate change is man-made is “in dispute.”
+In this article, they state, “Ironically, despite the hysteria, there is no scientific consensus that man-made climate change is even real, Numerous studies, such as the research conducted by S. Fred Singer, show that the theory that climate change is man-made is “in dispute.”

 [Singer] has testified before Congress numerous times, and is probably the most widely quoted skeptic on the ozone hole and global warming issues.
 Unfortunately, Dr. Singer cannot be considered an active scientist publishing in the peer-reviewed literature, or even an objective informed critic.
 Dr. Singer touts himself as having “published more than 200 peer-reviewed scientific papers over the course of his career”.
 However, Dr. Singer’s contributions to atmospheric science have been essentially zero since 1971.